 ERASMUS+ traineeships in partner countries

-What is an Erasmus+ traineeship in so-called partner countries?
+What is an Erasmus+ traineeship in countries referred to as partner countries?

 An Erasmus+ traineeship is a good way to gain practical experience abroad.
 Recipients are paid a monthly subsidy and a lump sum for travel expenses, and have a contract ensuring that the traineeship is recognised as counting towards their degree programme.

 Before applying you should consider which career path you intend to take in the future and to what extent the traineeship could be useful for this, as well as thinking about which foreign or working language you want to use during the traineeship.
-We would also recommend that you attend information events and read reports from other students.
+Attend the various information events on offer.